Scarlet-Fox/V3-Mod-Military-Logistics/README.md

 ### Compatibility Details

 The only file from the base game that is modified is the "building_details_panel.gui" file, which is where the stockpile display has been added to the logistics center.
-If that file is overridden by another mod, then you can't see stockpile levels, which is not that big of a deal, to be honest so even if there is a conflict, load other mods over this one and the conflict should be resolved.
+If that file is overridden by another mod, then you can't see stockpile levels, which is not that big of a deal to be honest.
+So, even if there is a conflict, load other mods over this one and the conflict will be resolved.

 ## Other Mods I Use